How to Register a Federal Trademark

 Once you sign, you’ll select the “Validate” button at the bottom of the page.
 This will allow you to review your application prior to paying and submitting.

 With few exceptions, the only way to file a trademark application with the USPTO is online.
-(You were previously able to file by mail or hand-delivery.
+(Previously, you were regularly able to file by mail or hand-delivery.
 The online-only rule went into effect in 2020.)

-To file online, you’ll submit your application through your MyUSPTO account.
+To file online, you’ll access the Trademark Electronic Application System (TEAS) through your MyUSPTO account.
 The application fee is $250 for TEAS Plus or $350 for TEAS Standard, per class.

 Respond to Office Actions